CMPUT404TEAMTBD/group-project/README.md

 CMPUT404-group-project
 =============================
 CMPUT404 Winter 2021 group project (Team 2).
-Our project is to create a distributed social network!
+Our project is to create a distributed social network!!

 Group members:
 - Vinny Luu